Building Linux¶

 Yocto is a collection of tools and configurations for building Linux images.

 The goal of yocto is to build a full Linux distribution.
-This includes the toolchain, bootloader, and kernel.
+This includes the toolchain, bootloader, kernel and filesystem image.
 Keep in mind that Yocto is not a particular tool, it is more of an umbrella project under the Linux Foundation.
 It uses the “OpenEmbedded” framework which provides tools and configurations to build Linux.
 The tool you use for building is called BitBake, and the reference base distribution you start with is called “poky”.

 By convention, a layer’s directory starts with meta-.
 Here is an example layout.